When it comes to owning your own swimming pool, there are certain factors that you need to consider to keep your pool in working condition.

 So if you are searching for a solar pool cover simply for its heat retention abilities, then dark blue pool covers are probably the best choice for you.

+We hope you enjoyed our guide and breakdown of clear vs blue solar pool covers for your swimming pool.
 Although both clear and blue solar covers come with their various abilities and features, which one you decide to choose really depends on your own personal preference.

 For example, if you want a pool cover that absorbs vast amounts of heat during the day, then clear solar covers are the product you want.